pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 ## Read

-We've done a healthy amount of 'read' operations already, but the below will provide some more examples of how to query for the data you are looking for.
-First, we'll filter to a particular field, in this case the record ID.
-No documents have duplicate IDs, so the below <code>findOne()</code> will either return one document or none.
+<p>We've already executed a fair amount of queries, but the below will elaborate.
+First, we'll filter to a particular field, in this case the <code>_id</code>.
+No documents have duplicate IDs, so the below <code>findOne()</code> will return either one document or none.</p>

 <h3>Filter to <code>_id</code> Equal to <code>60df129dad74d9467ceebd51</code></h3>